Improve Your Chipping With One Secret Move

 The key to maintaining the shape of your swing and maintaining that all-important effective loft is simple.
 As you swing back, keep your hands in the neutral position, ensuring that the butt of the club and the clubhead are both moving away from the target.

 It’s a minor adjustment that comes with a major payoff.
 Once you’ve made this correction, you’ll see immediate results.
 No more chunking.
 No more topping.
-No more hot chip shots that run away from the target.
+And no more hot chip shots that run away from the target.

 Has This Been Helpful?